MicrosoftDocs/windows-dev-docs/hub/apps/desktop/choose-your-platform.md

 # Choose your app platform

-When you want to create a new desktop application for Windows PCs, the first decision you make is which application platform to use.
+When you want to create a new application for Windows, the first decision you make is which application platform to use.
 Windows provides four main application platforms, each with different strengths:

 * [Universal Windows Platform (UWP)](#uwp)
 * [WPF (.NET)](#wpf)